ardge-timwu/vllm-helm/README.md

 1. You need to drop system caches for performance benchmarking or testing
 2. You trust all users who can deploy to the namespace
 3. Your cluster security policy allows privileged pods
-4. You understand the security implications of hostPID and hostNetwork access
+4. You understand the security implications of hostPID access

 **Recommendation**: Use this feature only in dedicated namespaces for performance testing, not in production environments with untrusted workloads.